Three held captive as mini-bus hijacked at Dublin Airport

 Two men arrested in Co Monaghan after driving as far as Armagh before crashing in Republic

-Two men who stole a hotel shuttle bus from Dublin Airport with three passengers on board drove as far as south Armagh where they rammed a PSNI vehicle before eventually crashing the bus in Co Monaghan.
+Two men who stole a hotel shuttle bus from Dublin Airport with three passengers on board drove as far as Armagh where they rammed a PSNI vehicle before eventually crashing in Co Monaghan.

-The two suspects tried to flee on foot when they crashed the Ford Transit mini-bus in Co Monaghan and then stole a car in a bid to evade what had become a major cross-Border manhunt.

-However, they were being tracked and the stolen car they were in was brought to a halt near Castleblayney by force by gardaí, who then arrested the suspects.

-Within minutes of the dramatic incident beginning outside terminal 2 at Dublin Airport just before 1am, gardaí had been alerted and patrol cars and the Garda helicopter was searching for the stolen mini bus.
+Within minutes of the dramatic incident beginning just before 1am outside Terminal 2 at the airport, gardaí had been alerted and patrol cars and the Garda helicopter began a major operation.

+The three passengers were let out of the Ford Transit mini-bus on the M1 near Julianstown, Co Meath as the hijackers fled the airport.

-However, when the mini-bus was spotted by PSNI officers in middle of Crossmaglen, the suspect driving the bus rammed a police car in the town before driving back in the direction of the Republic and eventually crashing the van in Co Monaghan.
+The mini-bus was spotted by PSNI officers in middle of Crossmaglen, where it rammed a police car before driving back in the direction of the Republic and eventually crashing in Co Monaghan.

-The Irish Times understands the three passengers who were on the shuttle bus were left shaken by the experience but not physically injured.

 Crashed

-The three passengers were believed to be stranded due to a cancelled flight.
-They were about to be taken to a hotel close to the airport when the mini-bus was stolen.
+The passengers, who were believed to be stranded due to a cancelled flight, were about to be taken to a hotel close to the airport when the mini-bus was stolen.
+The Irish Times understands they were left shaken by the experience but not physically injured.

-It is understood the driver of the bus had gone to look for other passengers he was collecting from the airport to bring to the nearby hotel when the suspects saw their chance.
+It is understood the driver of the bus had gone to look for other passengers he was collecting from the airport to bring to the nearby hotel when the suspects boarded the vehicle.

 A Garda statement said that after driving away from the airport “the mini-bus continued north on the M1 until it was located near Drogheda and followed by Garda units”.

-It was tracked by gardaí in patrol cars until that chase was forced to a halt as the mini-bus was driven over the Border north of Dundalk and into the North, where gardaí cannot give chase.
+It was tracked by gardaí in patrol cars until the mini-bus was driven over the Border and into the North, where gardaí cannot give chase.

 “The PSNI were alerted and the mini-bus was located again a short time later having returned across the Border in Co Monaghan and was followed by gardaí before it was abandoned having crashed,” the Garda statement added.